brianwuuu/SiPAC/README.md

 #### 1. Netbench (https://github.com/brianwuuu/netbench)

-The original Netbench simulator can be found in (https://github.com/ndal-eth/netbench).
+The origina1l Netbench simulator can be found in (https://github.com/ndal-eth/netbench).
 We have modified Netbench to include functionalities that enable the accurate evaluation of the SiPAC architecture.
 Please follow the steps in building Netbench.

-#### 3. Python 3
+#### 2. Python 3

 Python dependencies: numpy, math, matplotlib.